mastersign/htinliner/README.md

 * `inlineSvgImages`
   a boolean indicating, that `<img src="...somthing.svg">` tags should be replaced by the SVG markup from the referenced image file.
+* `basePath`
+  a file or folder name, which is used as base path for resolving the relative paths of the inlined files.
 * `svgRemoveSize`
   a boolean indicating, that the specified width and height should be removed from the SVG markup.